 An LGBTQ nightclub, Free Zone welcomes locals and visitors to Las Vegas alike.
 Located near the Strip, Free Zone is an inexpensive Uber/Lyft from most resorts and also offers drag shows frequently which are detailed on Free Zone’s website, here.

-Hopefully, I was able to help you navigate the various drag shows in Las Vegas at your disposal.
+Hopefully, I was able to help you navigate the various drag shows at your disposal.

 Feature Image Credit: ©discovod/123RF.COM